-No water is available for licensing in the North Mataranka and South Mataranka water management zones at this stage; the trading of water may be an available option.
+Water is only available for licensing in the North Mataranka and South Mataranka water management zones through the Aboriginal water reserve.

+The trading of water may be an available option.
 A holder of a water extraction licence may apply to the Controller of Water Resources for an amendment of their licence to trade from one licence to another licence or to a new licence within a water allocation plan area.
-The Larrimah management zone has water available for licensing.